Table of Contents

 What is sleep deprivation?

+Sleep deprivation is the inability to get sufficient sleep.
+Sleep deprivation may increase your risk of developing health conditions.
+Prolonged sleep deprivation weakens the immune system and may cause cognitive impairment and irritability.
+While the short-term impacts are more noticeable, a lack of sleep for an extended time can increase the risk of developing a health condition that impacts your physical and mental health.
 Sleep deprivation is bad for physical and mental health.
 Medical disorders such as diabetes, obesity, depression, and anxiety are linked to sleep deprivation.
 Individuals with comorbidities involving these health conditions are more at risk of heart attack or stroke.
 Moreover, sleep deprivation causes reduced perception, concentration, vision abnormalities, and slower reaction speed.
 Sleep deprivation slows your reaction time, which is particularly problematic if you work or perform duties such as driving a motor vehicle.
 A sleepy and exhausted person is more prone to accidents because of impaired judgment.
+It is critical to minimize sleep deprivation to avoid physical and mental health issues.
+A good night’s sleep will help you become the best possible version of yourself.
+Understanding the following aspects of sleep deprivation will help you position yourself to get the rest you require.- sleep deprivation types,

 - sleep deprivation causes,